 * European share gains fade after ECB takes no fresh action

-* Draghi Decides not to inject further liquidity into
+* Draghi Decides not to inject further liquidity into financial system

 * Orange jumps on confident guidance